fisadev/mini-tools/README.rst

 Fisa_bot_3
 ----------

 I developed this bot to win a programming contest at PyCon Argentina 2015, organized by the Onapsis company.
+I won a Tp-link TL-wdr3600 router (1st price), weee :D

 Requires: Onapsis online game server.